gitaroktato/system-design-excercises/tinyurl/README.md

 Unfortunately Riak is an exceptions, so I had to use another external service, called [riak-exporter](https://github.com/anti1869/riak_exporter).

 All the metrics dashboards are accessible after starting the containers with Docker compose.
-- http://DOCKER_HOST_IP:9090 is the Prometheus entrypoint URL.
-- http://DOCKER_HOST_IP:3000 is the Grafana entrypoint URL.

 <img src="documentation/screenshot_prometheus.png" width="450" />
 <img src="documentation/screenshot_grafana_cache.png" width="450" />